xcore/sw_avb_dc/doc/system_dc.rst

 .. note::

-   PTP, Media Clock Server and PLL driver components may be combined into a single logical core running at 100 MIPS if the number of channels is constrained.
+   PTP, Media Clock Server and PLL driver components may be combined into a single logical core running at 100 MIPS if the number of channels is constrained to 2.

-Audio Component(s)
+Audio component(s)
 ~~~~~~~~~~~~~~~~~~

 Each endpoint may have several listener and talker components.
 Each